northern-information/yggdrasil-docs/collections/_interactions/clear.md

 name: Clear
 keyboard: ['backspace']
 ---
-Clear all values from focused slot.
+Clear all values from the focused slot or column.